eye-division/madiacharya/cv.md

 ### COLLECTIONS

+Three ceramic works acquired by the Lightbox, Woking following 20/20 residency and commission supported by Decolonizing Institute, UAL, 2024

 The sculpture ‘Here to stay’ has been acquired as part of the Art Fund New Collecting Award, as part of the permanent collection at the Whitworth, the University of Manchester,&nbsp; 2021

 Work in private collections in London, Oxford and France